Society Finances

 The Treasurer is the primary lead for the financial management of your society, however it is the responsibility of all committee members to have at least a basic awareness of their groups finances.

-It holds money raised through activities including membership fees, ticket sales for an event or fundraising.
+Your society account is a pot, allocated to your student group within our main Union bank account.
+It holds money raised through activities including membership fees, ticket sales or fundraising.
 However, it's not a standalone bank account and you can't physically withdraw money from it.

 The money in your account rolls over each year and can be spent on things that have the potential to benefit all members of your society.
 There are a couple of restrictions on what you can buy - you can check these with your coordinator.

-This pot should be used to process all financial transactions your group makes.
 Any society making transactions, or holding money in other ways, including using a personal bank account to process society funds, are liable to being suspended immediately and will be subject to the Union's disciplinary process.

 If there are other platforms you're keen to use, speak to your coordinator who will be able to establish if it's possible to do so.